x

 Experience

-Mehron has been behind countless circus shows, Broadway shows, and theater performances – you name it, Mehron has been a part of it.
+Mehron has been behind countless circus shows, Broadway shows, and theater performances - you name it, Mehron has been a part of it.
 Their credibility is beyond reproach, and their products still follow the winning formula they’ve been using for decades.
-This formula is to use wonderful, extremely safe, and soft raw materials which can last for hours on skin easily.
+This formula uses wonderful, extremely safe, and soft raw materials that can last for hours on the skin easily.

 If you do not consider the price and focus solely on the quality of the product, these are about the best cosplay paints money can buy.